Your guide to weekly payroll for part-time and full-time caregivers

 Weekly payroll for your hired Helpers is simple and stress-free on the Herewith platform.

-You can pay your Helper directly with your choice of credit or debit card on our easy online portal or mobile app.
-Or if you’d like help managing your employment and payroll taxes, you can opt in to services provided by our partner, HomeWork Solutions.
+You can pay your Helper directly with your choice of credit or debit card on our easy online portal or mobile app on a weekly basis.

 When you hire your first Helper for ongoing help, you’ll follow in-app prompts to choose which of these two methods you’d like to use to pay your Helper, the Herewith Service Fee, and any state & federal employment taxes (only if you choose HomeWork Solutions).
-To learn more about payroll taxes and HomeWork Solutions, visit our FAQ here.

-• Your Helper’s work week runs from Saturday 12:00 AM PST to Friday 11:59 PM PST
+• The work week runs from Saturday 12:00 AM PST to Friday 11:59 PM PST

 • Access up-to-date shift info throughout the week under the Helpers tab: